kennylwe/kennylwe/README.md

  - some hobbies: reading, web development, youtube, video games, chess
  - Vim user, i like making video games
  - I like to use python, java, ocaml, javascript, and i know a little bit of haskell
- - Tell me interesting facts you know!
+ - Send me book recommendations!

 <!--
 **kennylwe/kennylwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.